How a Sport Climber Discovered Alpine Climbing in Chamonix

 First, it was unbelievably beautiful.
 Mesmerizing.
 You look around and there are glaciers and massive tops, where with sport climbing you go and then stare at a cave.
 But at the same time, Chamonix brings a lot more technical complexities.
 You have to be careful about route quality, which isn’t usually a consideration.
 Rock quality can be bad, snow and ice increase the chance of rock fall.

-The climbing conditions in Chamonix can change fast, so you need to be prepared for almost anything.
+Like climbing Matterhorn and climbing Mont Blanc, conditions in Chamonix can change fast, so you need to be prepared for almost anything.
 You need to have a base layer, then a soft shell, then a hard shell, and a puffy jacket.
 You are carrying all of this in your 10-kilo backpack which is also full of water, food, and gear such as crampons, boots, and ice axes.

 For someone new to the game, things get quite complex very fast with multi-pitch trad climbing in an alpine setting.
 There is a lot more technical knowledge required and the decision making is constant.
 How do you walk on a glacier with crampons?
 What happens if someone slips, and you are tied to them?
 You have to set up an anchor, put their weight on the anchor and help them.
 I mean, I didn’t know how to do this before Chamonix.
 What happens if I slip?
 I need to know how to self-rescue with my ice axe.
 Do I know where the route goes?
 Can I rapel if things go south?
 If I can’t, will I be able to finish the route in the worst conditions?
 What if the forecast is wrong?
 What if my rope management isn’t good and I lose five minutes on each anchor?